cn924/CS_340/8-2_Answers.md

 **How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**

-Anytime there is data taht needs to be sorted and viewed in a beautiful graphical manner.
+Anytime there is data that needs to be sorted and viewed in a beautiful graphical manner.
 Whether it be pie charts, bar charts.
 Gps coordinates this project could be easily adapted.